spatie/laravel-data/docs/advanced-usage/eloquent-casting.md

 ---
 title: Eloquent casting
 weight: 1
 ---

-Since data objects can be created from array's and be easily transformed to array's again they are excellent to be used with [Eloquent casts](https://laravel.com/docs/8.x/eloquent-mutators#custom-casts):
+Since data objects can be created from array's and be easily transformed into array's back again, they are excellent to be used with [Eloquent casts](https://laravel.com/docs/8.x/eloquent-mutators#custom-casts):

 ```php